Would-be British PM sparks row with remarks on rival's childlessness

 Leadsom's bid, which has enthused some of the more staunchly eurosceptic people on the right of the party, had already been marred by questions over whether she had overstated her professional experience in finance.

-Lawmaker Alan Duncan, also a May supporter, called Leadsom's comments "vile", while colleague Antoinette Sandbach said Leadsom had shown "a lack of judgment."
+One of Leadsom's most vocal supporters, junior defence minister Penny Mordaunt, defended her comments on motherhood.

-Leadsom supporter and junior defence minister Penny Mordaunt defended the controversial comments.
+"She was talking about what motivates her personally," Mordaunt told BBC radio.
+"This is an attempt I think by a paper that has declared for the other candidate to smear Andrea."

-"She was talking about what motivates her personally," Mordaunt told BBC radio, describing the Times article as an attempt to smear Leadsom.
+In an interview with the Mail on Sunday newspaper last week, May had spoken of the sadness she and her husband Philip had experienced after being unable to have children.

-The row comes days after May spoke publicly for the first time, in a newspaper interview, of the sadness she and her husband Philip had experienced after being unable to have children.
+"Of course we were both affected by it.
+You see friends who now have grown-up children, but you accept the hand that life deals you," she said.
+(Editing by Gareth Jones)

-(Additional reporting by David Milliken; editing by Gareth Jones and Diane Craft)
+* French election graphic: http://tmsnrt.rs/2jLwO20 (Adds poll, Fillon comments at rally, wife quotes)